 War, natural disasters, physical or sexual assault, abuse, car accidents, terror attacks, medical procedures, the death of a loved one, or other serious events

 EMDR (Eye-movement desensitization and reprocessing) is an evidenced-based, effective therapy for PTSD.
-I was trained in EMDR in 2008 and have been a Certified EMDR therapist since 2013.
+I was trained in EMDR and have been using it to treat PTSD since 2008.